 In high school, she excelled as both a student and as the head majorette.
 Her high school algebra class served as the meeting place for her lifelong partner, Gus.
 She fondly remembered his nervous habit of tapping his foot on the floor during class—an endearing quirk that, at the time, she found quite annoying.

-In 1960, she married her high school sweetheart, and, for more than five decades, she and Gus walked side by side through their kingdom of days, building a beautiful life together.
+In 1960, she married her high school sweetheart, and, for more than six decades, she and Gus walked side by side through their kingdom of days, building a beautiful life together.
 While raising their children, Mary filled her home with warmth, laughter, and the smell of homemade recipes.
 Before she gave birth to her firstborn daughter, Susan, Mary worked as a school secretary at a time when she was told not to leave the school office because “children shouldn’t see pregnant women.”
 Becoming a mother revealed her true calling, and, from then on, Mary devoted herself wholeheartedly to this lifelong profession, nurturing her children, and then grandchildren, with tireless dedication and patience.

 Mary and Gus enjoyed a lively start to their marriage in a duplex in Nemacolin, living on one side and using the other for parties and family gatherings.
 Sometimes the parties were standing room only–a testament to their strong family and community ties.